dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 #### Placement of Data within the Cache.

 The address for a request is used to access the cache.
 In *direct-mapped* caches, a given block address can appear only in one location in the cache and is defined by a mapping function shown below.
-Dirrect-mapped caches are relatively easy to build and have high access latency, however, they have high miss rate.
+Dirrect-mapped caches are relatively easy to build and have fast access time, however, they have high miss rate.
 $$
 \textrm{Number of Blocks in the Cache} = \frac{\textrm{Cache Size}}{\textrm{Cache Block Size}}
 $$